Boyen86/alliander-cr-test/README.md

 The recipe for this densify we call a "ContainerRecipe".

 <strong>Assignment 2:</strong>
-Create a ContainerRecipe class that will densify a collection of nodes to a container
+Create a solution that can perform a ContainerRecipe that will densify a collection of nodes to a container
 * The input for the densify method is in the format of the data structure defined in assignment 1
-* The output of the densify method is in the format of the data structure defined in assignment 1
+* The output should be compatible with the data structure as defined in assignment 1.
   * this should include a "container" node
   * this should include the asset nodes pointing towards the container node.
 * The container node should have the label "container"
 * The container node should have outgoing relationships
   * The outgoing relationship should have the same ID as the last relationship of the original node (indicated in red in the images)
+* The original nodes and relations, which are densified after this recipe, are not part of the output.
+* Only nodes from which the asset nodes meets a certain criteria, should be densified.

 ### Assignment 3: Split Container densify
 Another form of densification is the Split Container recipe.
 In this recipe, containers are made, until there is a split in the graph.